The following is an archive of articles that have appeared on the TPPC News Web Page that may still be of interest.

 Note: Links with the text "(PDF)" require the Adobe Reader to access the URL, which is available free from Adobe.

-Pastor Mark was part of a local delegation visiting Ethiopia as part of Montgomery County sister cities program from January 12 to 22, 2016.
+Former Pastor Mark Greiner was part of a local delegation visiting Ethiopia as part of Montgomery County sister cities program from January 12 to 22, 2016.

 With TPPC's growing African Immigrant ministry (and the increasing number of African immigrants in our county), please pray for: